Orlando shooting: Police search for suspect after female officer is killed

 - Another law enforcement officer died in the manhunt in a motorcycle collision

-(CNN)A massive manhunt is underway Tuesday after an Orlando police officer was shot and killed, and another officer died in a traffic accident as he helped search for the gunman.
+(CNN)A massive manhunt continued Tuesday after an Orlando police officer was shot and killed, and another officer died in a traffic accident as he helped search for the gunman.

 The suspect, identified at Markeith Loyd, is considered "armed and extremely dangerous."
 Hundreds of law enforcement officers have been hunting for him since Orlando police Master Sgt.
 Debra Clayton, 42, was shot outside a Walmart on Monday.